Phoenix-Ahria/Swtor/README.md

 ## Thanks & Support
 Thanks for reading this poorly written document which is really just me rambling on.
 If you decide to help in this inital public test, thanks I love you.
 In all seriousness it means a lot.

-I will be providing support here on GitHub (via issues) or via Reddit if I catch a message.
-I have no idea where I'll publish a changelog, I'll figure that out once I make changes worth noting.
+I will be providing support here on GitHub (via issues), Reddit if I catch a message and on the official Discord.

 ## Don't sue me
 This service is not endorsed by or affiliated with LucasArts, BioWare, or Electronic Arts.